 Good visuals are key to improving user engagement and experience on your website.
 Don’t lose conversions by producing overwhelming and difficult to navigate landing pages.

 This goes hand-in-hand with making sure you have an effective, responsive web design.
 Boasting a design that works effortlessly across devices is becoming increasingly vital to achieving the conversions you need.

 Contact forms are the bridge between the user and your company, and you want to make crossing that bridge as easy as possible.
-The most important part of creating an effective contact form is ensuring that the form isn’t overly complicated.
+The most important part of creating an effective contact form is making sure the form isn’t overly complicated.
 Signing up to a service (or completing contact forms) through social media login portals is becoming an increasingly popular practice.

 In addition to this, make sure you clearly state what it is exactly that you’ll be doing with their information.
 You must comply with GDPR, and these users need to be reassured that they can trust you with their information or they simply won’t give it to you.